-- All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+- All staff should be aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments - All staff should know what to do if a child tells them he/she is being abused, exploited or neglected.
+Staff should know how to manage the requirement to maintain an appropriate level of confidentiality.
+This means only involving those who need to be involved, such as the designated safeguarding lead (or a deputy) and children's social care.
+Staff should never promise a child that they will not tell anyone about a report of any form of abuse, as this may ultimately not be in the best interests of the child. - All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
+Nor should a victim ever be made to feel ashamed for making a report. - All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated, or being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
 It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication. - Ensure that there are quality assurance and risk assessment systems (e.g. for school visits), which are routinely informed by pupils' and parents' views, including those who may have barriers to communication (whether by disability or by language), and that these views are acted upon to make effective improvements - Ensure that at least one member of all appointment panels, whether staff or governors, undertake accredited Safer Recruitment Training, with Senior Leaders encouraged to undertake this training as part of their Continuing Professional Development - Governing bodies and proprietors should ensure all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
 This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
-Their training should be regularly updated. - Ensure that the Governing Body has a nominated member who is responsible for child protection and that as soon as possible after their appointment, the designated Child Protection Governor attends LBE Safeguarding and Child Protection training and is aware of different types of child abuse - Ensure that procedures are followed where an allegation is made against a member of staff or volunteer in accordance with "Keeping Children Safe in Education 2022" and with the involvement of the Enfield Borough Designated Offer (DO) who is Andreas Kyriacou on 020 8379 2746/2850.
+Their training should be regularly updated. - Ensure that the Governing Body has a nominated member who is responsible for child protection and that as soon as possible after their appointment, the designated Child Protection Governor attends LBE Safeguarding and Child Protection training and is aware of different types of child abuse - Ensure that procedures are followed where an allegation is made against a member of staff or volunteer in accordance with 'Keeping Children Safe in Education (2024)' and with the involvement of the Enfield Borough Designated Offer (DO) who is Bruno Capela on 020 8379 2746/2850.